HL7NZ/nhi/input/pagecontent/FAQ.md

-### Does the NHI lock down the Citizenship and Residency status?
+### Does the NHI lock down the NZ Citizenship status?

 The NHI provides update access to all users with the correct permissions.